kriti2011/kriti2011/README.md

 ## 📌 About Me
 - 🎓 B.Tech graduate with a background in IT (Ericsson, HCL).
-- 📊 Transitioning into **Data Analytics & Data Science** with experience in SQL, Python, EDA, and ML.
+- 📊 Passionate about using **Data Analytics & Data Science** to drive business decision sthrough myexperience in SQL, Python, EDA, and ML.
-- 🚀 Former team leader in **Direct Selling**, building leadership and business storytelling skills.
 - 🎤 Passionate about **public speaking & content creation**.